 With continued alcohol use, a person’s body begins to rely on alcohol.
-Because alcohol is a depressant, over the months or years of drinking, a person’s brain eventually stops producing natural chemicals that it is receiving from alcohol, which makes them dependent on the drug.
-Because their body has adjusted itself to the synthetic chemicals, when they stop drinking, it takes time for their body to adjust.
+Because alcohol is a depressant, over the months or years of drinking, a person’s brain eventually stops producing natural chemicals that are replaced by alcohol use, making the brain dependent on the drug for normal function.
+Because their body has adjusted itself to substance use, it takes time for their body to adjust once they stop drinking.
 This adjustment period may involve withdrawal symptoms such as frequent headaches, fever, nausea, irregular heartbeat and hallucinations.

-Typically, symptoms of alcohol withdrawal will peak within the first 24 to 48 hours after beginning an alcohol detox program like medical detox at Orlando Recovery Center.
+Typically, symptoms of alcohol withdrawal last four to five days.
 There are many different signs of alcohol withdrawal.
-During this time a person may experience uncomfortable and painful withdrawal symptoms such as:
+During this time, a person may experience uncomfortable and painful withdrawal symptoms such as:

-While some people may experience few withdrawal symptoms, other people may suffer from more severe side effects.
-For example, delirium tremens is one of the most serious alcohol withdrawal symptoms.
-It can occur within 48 hours after a person’s last drink.
-Delirium tremens involves confusion, shaking and hallucinations.
-Although uncommon, delirium tremens can be life-threatening.
+While some people may experience relatively mild withdrawal symptoms, other people may suffer from more severe side effects.
+For example, delirium tremens, one of the most serious alcohol withdrawal symptoms, involves confusion, seizures and hallucinations.
+It can occur anywhere from two to ten days after a person’s last drink.
+Delirium tremens can be dangerous and life-threatening.
+Risk factors for delirium tremens include:

 Heavy drinkers who choose to stop drinking suddenly may experience a range of dangerous symptoms.
 Alcohol withdrawal symptoms vary depending on the frequency of alcohol use, amount consumed when drinking, length of time drinking, medical history and co-existing health conditions.
 For their safety, heavy drinkers should be treated by a medical professional during alcohol detox.